sourcejs/Source/docs/base/readme.md

 ## Plugins

-All modules in SourceJS core are configurable and you can add as many plugins as you want.
-All official public plugins are available in [SourceJS home on Github](https://github.com/sourcejs).
+As a Style Guide Platform we focus on flexibility and ease of integration.
+All SourceJS core modules are easy to configure and replace with your customized version.

-Plugins could have `core` and `assets` parts to improve both back-end and front-end.
-To install any of official plugin, just use `npm install` (note that some of them needs additional dependencies like [MongoDB](http://www.mongodb.org/) or [CouchDB](http://couchdb.apache.org/)).
+Plugins are working in the same way as core modules, but are kept outside the main platform, allowing to separate specific features.

-Here's few official plugins:
+Here is a list of official plugins:

 * [sourcejs-contrib-dss](http://github.com/sourcejs/sourcejs-contrib-dss)
 * [sourcejs-spec-status](https://github.com/sourcejs/sourcejs-spec-status)